What Is Cystic Acne?

 - Indented (most common): Indented scars, called atrophic scars, appear as indents in the skin with smooth or sharp edges.
 They are the most common type of scars.

 - Raised: Raised scars, called hypertrophic scars, appear as elevations above the skin.
 When they first form, they are the same size as the original cyst or nodule, but over time these elevated scars may decrease in size.
-People with darker skin are more prone to develop hypertrophic scars.
+Non-Caucasian people are more prone to develop hypertrophic scars.

 - Raised (Keloid): Keloid scars are a specific kind of hypertrophic scar that are bigger than the original cyst or nodule, and do not decrease with time.
-People with darker skin are also more prone to develop keloid scars.
+Non-Caucasian people are also more prone to develop keloid scars.

 Rare Forms of Nodulocystic Acne